This Skier has a 'MoCrazy' Message of Hope for Brain Injury Survivors

 Follow these fit women we're crushing on for inspiration, workout ideas, and motivation.Read article

-Professional skier, Jamie Crane-Mauzy, known to her friends and fans as Jamie “MoCrazy” viewed her entire identity as being based around that of a professional athlete.
+Professional skier Jamie MoCrazy viewed her entire identity as being based around that of a professional athlete.
 She was at the top of her game, having won gold in the junior championships, and representing the USA in freestyle skiing before everything stopped in 2015.

 Tragically, a serious fall on the slopes left her with a traumatic brain injury at age 22 and her life was turned completely upside down.
 Thankfully, with the support of her loving mom (Grace) and sister (Jeanee), and with help from the medical community, Jamie not only survived, but went on to make an incredible recovery.